-Short stories are powerful reads.
-The great thing about them is that they’re very easy to digest, and there’s always something to learn from.
-Whether they’re true stories or not is another thing, as many of them are legends supposedly hundreds of years old.
-However, the stories that I’m talking about in this series (you can find more over here) are so powerful and inspirational that many of them really do get you thinking.
+The great thing about short stories is that they’re very easy to digest, and most of them do get you thinking.
+Whether they’re true stories or not is another thing, as many of them are hundreds of years old.
+The story of the loan shark is definitely an extraordinary one.
 Enjoy this thinking out of the box short story!

 The loan shark